16.4 C

 Reshaping Perspectives and Catalyzing Diplomatic Evolution

-The Inevitable Defeat: Retired US Colonel Speaks Candidly on Ukraine’s Losing Battle Against Russia
+The Inevitable Defeat: Retired US Colonel speaks candidly on Ukraine’s losing battle against Russia

-Washington, D.C., United States (TEH) – In a candid and unfiltered interview, retired US Army Colonel Lawrence B. Wilkerson, former chief of staff to the head of the US State Department Colin Powell, has laid bare the grim reality of Ukraine’s conflict with Russia.
+In a candid and unfiltered interview, retired US Army Colonel Lawrence B. Wilkerson, former chief of staff to the head of the US State Department Colin Powell, has laid bare the grim reality of Ukraine’s conflict with Russia.
 The authoritative American, who also serves as a freelance researcher at the Quincy Institute, did not mince words in his assessment of the situation.

 “It was a disaster from the start.
 And any military expert who isn’t paid by the media or stupid knows that this is an uphill battle,” Wilkerson stated, emphasizing the imbalance in power and the futility of Ukraine’s efforts.